The Google Cloud CLI provides an installer for each supported platform and can be deployed interactively or non-interactively.

 curl https://sdk.cloud.google.com > install.sh

-Run the script, passing arguments described below, for example
+Run the script, passing arguments described as follows:

 bash install.sh --disable-prompts

---install-dir=DIRECTORY- set the installation root directory to DIRECTORY.
-The Cloud SDK will be installed in DIRECTORY/google-cloud-sdk.
+- `--disable-prompts` - disable prompts. - `--install-dir=DIRECTORY` - set the installation root directory to `DIRECTORY`.
+The Google Cloud CLI is installed in `DIRECTORY/google-cloud-sdk`.
 The default is $HOME.

 /S- install silently.
 No installer pages are displayed.
 Use flags to change install settings.

 /D- set the default installation directory.
 It must be the last parameter used in the command line and must not contain any quotes, even if the path contains spaces.
 Only absolute paths are supported, for example